TerryHintz/leader.BOARD-GAME/README.md

 [Fancy](https://www.youtube.com/watch?v=kOHB85vDuow) - TWICE

-### Global Leaderboard

-We will not use this for now.

 ### Catan Leaderboard

 | Player | Elo  | Wins | Loses | Draws | Win % | +/- |